hlipinski/python-fractals/README.md

 # python-fractals
-Simple fractals implementations in python
+Simple fractals implementation in python

 ## Run with: